-141 PREPA.
+142 PREPA.
 2020 Fiscal Plan for the Puerto Rico Electric Power Authority, as certified by the Financial Oversight and Management Board for Puerto Rico on June 29, 2020. https://drive.google.com/file/d/la-AZ_JhQ5e6eQQlxy1Uwl4eovaQ4QoRR/view.

 Vieques and Culebra are no exception.
-Transportation difficulties, among other factors, greatly affected system repairs and the efforts to develop logistics to maintain reliable greatly affected system repairs and the efforts to develop logistics to maintain reliable service.
+Transportation difficulties, among other factors, greatly affected system repairs and the efforts to develop logistics to maintain reliable service.
 Local electricity production systems are not resilient, so these populations are maintained with an unstable electrical service that is susceptible to natural events.
 There are distressed communities in both municipalities that have suffered greatly due to natural emergencies that have occurred.